-The 2026 outputs in Appendix 2 show that the extent of population growth by 2026 may be sufficient to establish a neighbourhood activity sized centre at the Forrestfield North DAC.
+The 2026 outputs in Appendix 2 show that the extent of population growth by 2026 may be sufficient to establish a neighbourhood activity sized centre at the High Wycombe South DAC.
 This may generate impacts on the network of competing centres exceeding 5%, comparing 2026 to 2016 turnover values.
 Potential further growth to a district scale centre, at or beyond 2026, would be affected by the extent to which the Midland SMC or other major competing centres expand.
-The different functions of the Midland SMC should be factored in when considering the impacts on the Forrestfield North DAC.
-This is because the Midland SMC services a significant catchment, whereas a neighbourhood centre at Forrestfield North DAC would cater for a much more localised catchment, as well as having additional exposure through commuters using the future Forrestfield Train Station.
-The retail modelling outputs in Appendix 2 indicate that regardless of future expansion to the Midland SMC, the establishment of a neighbourhood activity centre of 5,000m2 at the Forrestfield North DAC by 2026 appears to be a reasonable proposition.
+The different functions of the Midland SMC should be factored in when considering the impacts on the High Wycombe South DAC.
+This is because the Midland SMC services a significant catchment, whereas a neighbourhood centre at High Wycombe South DAC would cater for a much more localised catchment, as well as having additional exposure through commuters using the future High Wycombe Train Station.
+The retail modelling outputs in Appendix 2 indicates that regardless of future expansion to the Midland SMC, the establishment of a neighbourhood activity centre of 5,000m2 at the High Wycombe South DAC by 2026 appears to be a reasonable proposition.

-The recommendations in Section 4.0 of Appendix 4 include the need for a retail sustainability assessment to be prepared to accompany any proposal for development at the Forrestfield North DAC prior to 2026, to accommodate known and approved development at that time.
-The draft Forrestfield North Residential Precinct Local Structure Plan - Economic, Employment and Retail Strategy (the Forrestfield North Retail Strategy) predicts up to 1,250m2 of retail floorspace by 2026 and 8,400m2 of retail floorspace by 2031.
+The recommendations in Section 4.0 of Appendix 4 include the need for a retail sustainability assessment to be prepared to accompany any proposal for development at the High Wycombe South DAC prior to 2026, to accommodate known and approved development at that time.
+The draft Forrestfield North- Economic, Employment and Retail Strategy (the Forrestfield North Retail Strategy) predicts up to 1,250m2 of retail floorspace by 2026 and 8,400m2 of retail floorspace by 2031.
 These results are outlined in Table 5.2.
-It should be noted that the Forrestfield North Retail Strategy is only in draft format and does not take into consideration the detailed planning for the Forrestfield North DAC as part of the Transit Orientated Development (TOD) precinct local structure planning.
+It should be noted that the Forrestfield North Retail Strategy is only in draft format and does not take into consideration the detailed planning for the High Wycombe South DAC as part of the Transit Orientated Development (TOD) precinct activity centre structure planning.